Project-Somedays/Project-Somedays.github.io/_posts/2025-05-30-CreateWithClint-197-Escape.md

 ![Biz](/assets/images/2025-05-30_Octopus_ShapeKeyRightEye.png)

-- Found a hyper-stylised work van, modified Jacques the cleaner shrimp from finding Nemo JUST enough and slapped it clumsily on the side using a UV Image Texture
+- Found a hyper-stylised work van, modified Jacques the cleaner shrimp from Finding Nemo JUST enough and slapped it clumsily on the side using a UV Image Texture

 ![Work van](/assets/images/2025-05-30_Octopus_LogoDesign.png)